5.3.2020 • Moderni työ Pilvi-infrastruktuuri

 Intranet Information Architecture – What is it?

-This is the first post in my blog post series explaining how to plan and implement an effective intranet information architecture.
-In this first part we will start with the basics – what is information architecture, what does it mean in the context of intranets, what skills are needed in order to plan and implement it, and what are the main areas involved and steps to be taken in the planning process.
+How to plan and implement an effective intranet information architecture?
+We will start with the basics – what is information architecture, what does it mean in the context of intranets, what skills are needed in order to plan and implement it, and what are the main areas involved and steps to be taken in the planning process.

 What is information architecture